Collective unconscious: Criticism of Jung's evidence

 Popperian critic Ray Scott Percival disputes some of Jung's examples and argues that his strongest claims are not falsifiable.
-Percival takes especial issue with Jung's claim that major scientific discoveries emanate from the collective unconscious and not from unpredictable or innovative work done by scientists.
+Percival takes special issue with Jung's claim that major scientific discoveries emanate from the collective unconscious and not from unpredictable or innovative work done by scientists.
 Percival charges Jung with excessive determinism and writes: "He could not countenance the possibility that people sometimes create ideas that cannot be predicted, even in principle."
 Regarding the claim that all humans exhibit certain patterns of mind, Percival argues that these common patterns could be explained by common environments (i.e. by shared nurture, not nature).
 Because all people have families, encounter plants and animals, and experience night and day, it should come as no surprise that they develop basic mental structures around these phenomena.

 This latter example has been the subject of contentious debate, and Jung critic Richard Noll has argued against its authenticity.